nodemailer/wildduck/README.md

 [HTTP API](https://api.wildduck.email/) server to create new users.
 All handled by Node.js, MongoDB and Redis, no additional dependencies needed.
 Provided services can be disabled and enabled one by one so, for example you could process just IMAP in one host and LMTP in another.

-### How is security implemented in Wild Duck?
+### How is security implemented in WildDuck?

-Read about Wild Duck security implementation from the [Wiki](https://github.com/nodemailer/wildduck/wiki/Security-implementation)
+Read about WildDuck security implementation from the [Wiki](https://github.com/nodemailer/wildduck/wiki/Security-implementation)

 ### What are the killer features?

 1. **Stateless.** Start as many instances as you want.
-You can start multiple Wild Duck instances in different machines and as long as they share the same
+You can start multiple WildDuck instances in different machines and as long as they share the same
    MongoDB and Redis settings, users can connect to any instances.
 This is very different from the traditional IMAP servers where a single user always needs to connect (or be proxied) to the same IMAP server.
-Wild Duck keeps all required state information in MongoDB, so it does not matter which IMAP instance you use.
+WildDuck keeps all required state information in MongoDB, so it does not matter which IMAP instance you use.
-2. **Scalable** as Wild Duck uses sharded MongoDB cluster for the backend storage.
+2. **Scalable** as WildDuck uses sharded MongoDB cluster for the backend storage.
 If you're running out of space, add a new shard.
 3. **No SPOF.** You can run multiple instances of every required service.
 4. **Centralized authentication** which allows modern features like 2FA, application specific passwords, authentication scopes, revoking authentication tokens, audit logging and even profile files to auto-configure Apple email clients without master password